ElementalMP4/SebUtils/README.md

 - Sheep can be smited when sheared
 - Players can be smited by admins
 - Nitwit Villagers can sell expensive items
+- Graves to save your items when you die
+- Plots to protect your builds from griefing
+- Discord & Slack integrations
+- Ollama integration

+It's super easy to configure, and your configuration can easily be exported and shared between your servers.

 # Installing